-Having a text corrected by the spellchecker in Word or Libreoffice is not always enough.
-Obvious spelling mistakes are usually underlined and it is up to you to check the proposed correction, then tick the right box.
-Automatic corrections, especially grammatical ones, are difficult for a system that does not understand the writer's intentions.
-Spotting mistakes becomes difficult for any spell-checking software, even if it incorporates the rules of French grammar.
+Having a text corrected by the spellchecker in Word or Libreoffice isn't always enough.
+Obvious spelling mistakes are usually underlined, and it's up to you to check the proposed correction, then tick the right box.
+Automatic corrections, especially grammatical ones, are difficult for a system that doesn't understand the writer's intentions.
+Spotting errors becomes difficult for any spell-checking software, even when it integrates the rules of French grammar.

 Use online proofreaders.

-The best CorrectionOnline software is here to correct your texts in French.
+The best CorrectionOnline software is here to correct your French texts.
 They also exist for Spanish and English.

 Their printed versions also outperform any automatic proofreader when it comes to handwritten letters!

 As a professional proofreader, take care to read your text aloud and clearly.
-You'll then be able to correct any lengthy passages and spot any punctuation or syntax errors.
-Better still, ask your friends and family to attend your proofreading session.
-The questions raised by your performance will enable you to adapt your corrected text to your readership or audience.
+You'll then be able to correct any length, punctuation or syntax errors.
+Better still, ask friends and family to attend your proofreading session.
+The questions generated by your performance will enable you to adapt your corrected text to your readership or audience.

 Check for consistency and focus on repetition.

 It's easy to avoid repetition by using technology.
 Take your corpus of text and put it through the word cloud mill (,https://nuagedemots.co) or TagCrowd (,https://tagcrowd.com).
-You'll soon get an overview of frequent words and be able to make corrections easily.
+You'll soon get an overview of frequent words and be able to correct them easily.

 Then spot any typographical inconsistencies.
-To do this, use the Find/Replace function in your tool for inverted commas or apostrophes.
+To do this, use your tool's Find/Replace function for quotation marks or apostrophes.

 Pay particular attention to the use of upper and lower case letters.
 There are very specific rules for their use.
 Don't hesitate to spend a few minutes on the Internet to refresh your memory on how to respect these conventions.

-Finally, check the headings several times.
-These are often neglected paragraphs where mistakes can creep in.
+Finally, double-check headings and intertitles.
+These are often neglected paragraphs in which mistakes are allowed to creep in.